 apt install go) but it won’t be as up-to-date as downloading it directly.
 And I know many gophers like using the latest version.

-To being we’ll start by downloading the latest version and once downloaded we extract it into a folder we can work with.
+To begin with we’ll start by downloading the latest version and once downloaded we extract it into a folder we can work with.
 (You can find the latest version here).

 Add this to the bottom: